datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/postgres/README.md

     ├── postgresql-password
     └── postgres-rs-password
 ```
+Please see the example-secrets directory to get more idea, can use the 'secrets' in that directory by copying into root postgres  directory for demo or local testing purpose only!
+For other environment, please generate strong passwords.

 ## Assign node labels
+You can contsrain the postgres container to run on specifc node by adding node labels, refer [here](https://docs.docker.com/engine/swarm/services/#placement-constraints) for more info
 ```sh
 docker node update --label-add postgres_db_node=true <node_name>
 ```
-Please see the example-secrets directory to get more idea, can use the 'secrets' in that directory by copying into root database directory for demo or local testing purpose only!
-For other environment, please generate strong passwords.

 ## Deploy
-Following deployments assume, there is a docker swarm and  docker overlay network called "overlay-net"  in the swarm.
-Please [refer](../../../docs/swarm-setup.md) to bring up docker swarm and overlay net.

 Three ways to deploy, do any one of it
-1. Quick deploy
+1. Quick deploy (does not require assigning node labels)
 ```sh
 docker stack deploy -c postgres-stack.yml postgres
 ```

-2. Setting resource reservations,limits in postgres-stack.resources.yml file and then deploying (see [here](example-postgres-stack.resources.yml)).
+2. Setting node constraints (needs assigning of node labels),resource reservations,limits in postgres-stack.resources.yml file and then deploying (see [here](example-postgres-stack.resources.yml)).

 ```sh
 docker stack deploy -c postgres-stack.yml -c postgres-stack.resources.yml postgres